Ready to register a Non-Governmental Organization?. In this article, I will show you how to register an NGO in Kenya.

-- ORIGINAL signatures of the officials and members as applicable should also be presented during application
+- ORIGINAL signatures of the officials and members as applicable should also be presented during the application

 - A Processing fee of KSH.
 16,000/= for national NGOs and KSH.30,000/= for International NGOs

-- The official has to present information regarding the line ministry in which the proposed NGO will be operating in.
+- The official has to submit information regarding the line ministry in which the proposed NGO will be operating in.

-- Memorandum of Understanding between the organization and the donors (If any).
-In case of an organization registering a branch of an organization already registered locally or overseas
+- Memorandum of Understanding between the organisation and the donors (If any).
+In case of an organisation registering a branch of an organisation already registered locally or overseas

-Once all this information has been gathered, one is now ready to make an application for registration of an NGO.
+Once all this information has been gathered, you are ready to make an application for registration of an NGO.

 The next step is to present all these documents and information to the NGO Coordination Board and wait for its approval.

 Moreover, its worth to note that instead of one going through this hassle by yourself, there are companies that carry out this service for their clients.
 Briantony International Consultants Limited is a company that helps out in registering NGO’s.
 To reach Briantony, please contact them through this number +254712107233.